 The other moments are concerned with the volatility issues and so have the absolute returns underlying.
-To begin with the fat tail property, we measure it by the well-known Hill estimator of the tail index of the absolute returns, where the tail is conventionally specified by the upper 5 per cent.
-Next, we have to take care that the models can suitably scale the overall volatility, for which the mean value of the absolute returns is employed.
+To begin with, we have to take care that the models can suitably scale the overall volatility.
+To this end we employ the mean value of the absolute returns.
+Next, the fat tail property is measured by the well-known Hill estimator of the tail index of the absolute returns.7